syncfusion-content/flutter-docs/Flutter/maps/vector-layers/line-layer.md

 ## Tooltip

-You can show additional information about the line drawn using the [`tooltipBuilder`] property.
+You can show additional information about the line drawn using the [`MapLineLayer.tooltipBuilder`] property.

 {% tabs %}
 {% highlight Dart %}